-The Authority's Senior Bonds (which includes the [202_Series Bonds]), together with other obligations payable on a parity with the Senior Bonds, are referred to herein as the "Senior Obligations."
+The Authority's Senior Bonds (which includes the [202 Series Bonds]), together with other obligations payable on a parity with the Senior Bonds, are referred to herein as the "Senior Obligations."
 Senior Obligations consist of the Senior Bonds and amounts due as regularly scheduled payments under the Authority's Qualified Swap Agreements described in APPENDIX A - "OUTSTANDING AUTHORITY OBLIGATIONS - Qualified Swap Agreements."
-Senior Obligations also include certain amounts due as reimbursement obligations pursuant to the Reimbursement Agreement, dated October 16, 2014, as amended on June 15, 2017, August 1, 2019 and October 27, 2021 (as amended, the "2014 Reimbursement Agreement"), between the Authority, certain banks listed therein, and Bank of America, N.A., as agent for such banks, relating to the issuance of letters of credit securing variable rate demand bonds and certain amounts due as reimbursement Agreement Agreements") between the Authority's San Francisco Bay Area Toll Bridge Revenue Bonds, 2023 Series A and 2023 Series B (Variable Rate Bonds) (together the "2014 Reimbursement Agreement and the 2023 Reimbursement Agreements are herein referred to as the "Outstanding Reimbursement Agreements") (other than the [20 Variable Rate Bonds] (as defined below)) that are Senior Bonds and for Reserve Facility Costs, which are amounts to repay draws under surety bonds or insurance policies held in the reserve fund for Senior Bonds (other than the [20] Variable Rate Bonds).
-Senior Obligations also include any amounts due as reimbursement obligations pursuant to the Reimbursement Agreements, dated [DATE], 2025 (the "2025 Reimbursement Agreements" and, together with the Outstanding Reimbursement Agreements, the "Reimbursement Agreements"), between the Authority and [BANK NAMES], relating to the issuance of letters of credit securing the Authority's San Francisco Bay Area Toll Bridge Revenue Bonds, [20 Series [] (Variable Rate Bonds)] (collectively, the "20 Variable Rate Bonds").
+Senior Obligations also include certain amounts due as reimbursement obligations pursuant to the Reimbursement Agreement, dated October 16, 2014, as amended on June 15, 2017, August 1, 2019 and October 27, 2021 (as amended, the "2014 Reimbursement Agreement"), between the Authority, certain banks listed therein, and Bank of America, N.A., as agent for such banks, relating to the issuance of letters of credit securing variable rate demand bonds and certain amounts due as reimbursement obligations pursuant to the Reimbursement Agreements dated March 21, 2023 (the "2023 Reimbursement Agreements") between the Authority and Barclays Bank PLC, relating to the issuance of letters of credit securing the Authority's San Francisco Bay Area Toll Bridge Revenue Bonds, 2023 Series A and 2023 Series B (Variable Rate Bonds) (together the "2014 Reimbursement Agreement and the 2023 Reimbursement Agreements are herein referred to as the "Outstanding Reimbursement Agreements") (other than the [20 Variable Rate Bonds] (as defined below)) that are Senior Bonds and for Reserve Facility Costs, which are amounts to repay draws under surety bonds or insurance policies held in the reserve fund for Senior Bonds (other than the [20] Variable Rate Bonds).
+Senior Obligations also include any amounts due as reimbursement obligations pursuant to the Reimbursement Agreements, dated [DATE], 2024 (the "2024 Reimbursement Agreements" and, together with the Outstanding Reimbursement Agreements, the "Reimbursement Agreements"), between the Authority and [BANK NAMES], relating to the issuance of letters of credit securing the Authority's San Francisco Bay Area Toll Bridge Revenue Bonds, [20 Series [] (Variable Rate Bonds)] (collectively, the "20 Variable Rate Bonds").
+See APPENDIX B - "DEFINITIONS AND SUMMARY OF CERTAIN PROVISIONS OF THE SENIOR INDENTURE" for a summary of certain terms of the Senior Bonds and Senior Obligations.
 See APPENDIX B - "DEFINITIONS AND SUMMARY OF CERTAIN PROVISIONS OF THE SENIOR INDENTURE" for a summary of certain terms of the Senior Bonds and Senior Obligations.